kaytwo/satc-api-2024/schedule.md

 | ------- | --------------------------------------------------------------------------------------------------------------   |

 <!--

+last year's detailed schedule
 * Thursday, May 9th
   * 8:30am : Arrival, Breakfast, and Registration

   * 9:30 : Opening remarks
-     * Adam Aviv and Rachel Greendstadt will welcome everyone to the event
+     * Organizers will welcome everyone to the event

   * 9:45 : Introductions and Icebreakers
      * We will go around the room and do introductions, and break up into groups for a icebreaker activity